Ageing of Europe: Overall trends

 Giuseppe Carone and Declan Costello of the International Monetary Fund projected in September 2006 that the ratio of retirees to workers in Europe will double to 0.54 by 2050 (from four workers per retiree to two workers per retiree).
-William H. Frey, an analyst for the Brookings Institution think tank, predicts the median age in Europe will increase from 37.7 years old in 2003 to 52.3 years old by 2050 while the median age of Americans will rise to only 45.4 years old.
+William H. Frey, an analyst for the Brookings Institution think tank, predicted that the median age in Europe would increase from 37.7 years old in 2003 to 52.3 years old by 2050 while the median age of Americans will rise to only 45.4 years old.

-Máire Geoghegan-Quinn, the former European Commissioner for Research, Innovation and Science, stated in 2014 that by 2020 a quarter of the population of Europe will be 60 years or older.
-This shift in demographics will drastically change the economic, labor market, health care, and social security of Europe.
+Máire Geoghegan-Quinn, the former European Commissioner for Research, Innovation and Science, stated in 2014 that by 2020 a quarter of the population of Europe would be 60 years or older.
+This shift in demographics would drastically change the economic, labor market, health care, and social security of Europe.

 The Organisation for Economic Co-operation and Development estimates 39% of Europeans between the ages of 55 to 65 work.

 Austria's Social Affairs Minister said in 2006 that, by 2010, the 55- to 64-year-old age bracket in the European Union would be larger than the 15- to 24-year-old bracket.
-The Economic Policy Committee and the European Commission issued a report in 2006 estimating the working age population in the EU will decrease by 48 million, a 16% reduction, between 2010 and 2050, while the elderly population will increase by 58 million, a gain of 77%.
+The Economic Policy Committee and the European Commission issued a report in 2006 estimating the working age population in the EU would decrease by 48 million, a 16% reduction, between 2010 and 2050, while the elderly population will increase by 58 million, a gain of 77%.

 In 2002, the U.S. Census Bureau estimates the European Union will experience a 14% decrease in its workforce and a 7% decrease in its consumer populations by 2030.

 The feminisation of old age is reflected by an increasing number of females age 65 and older.
 The longer life span is prevalent amongst women across the world.
 In Europe the life expectancy for women is 81 years old, while men's life expectancy is only 74 years old, which gives 7 years' difference.
 Life expectancy at age 60 is four years longer for women in comparison to men.
 Projections show additional 24 years for females and 20 years for males in Europe.